-At a local level, they have developed community environmental programs including carbon accounting, composting, and local purchasing to ensure best practices across the Snowmass community.
-Not to mention, their contribution to the Environment Foundation established in 1997 to fund projects that protect local habitats and mountain ecosystems, reduce the impacts of climate change and foster responsible stewardship of natural resources.
+At a local level, they have developed several community environmental programs.
+These cover carbon accounting, composting, and local purchasing to ensure best practices across the Snowmass community.
+Not to mention, their contribution to the Environment Foundation established in 1997.
+The foundation goes towards projects that protect local habitats and mountain ecosystems, reduce the impacts of climate change and foster responsible stewardship of natural resources.

 “Guests are snow-balled from every angle with our sustainable and responsible measuresfrom the food they eat, to the wax on their skis and the power operating the ski lifts,” said a spokesperson for Aspen Skiing Company.